 For more information and a brief video, visit: http://www.hhs.gov/hipaa/for-individuals/family-members-friends/index.html.

-Refer to the Omnibus HIPAA Rulemaking for specifics of breach reporting requirements.
-See 45 CFR §§164.308(a)(6)(i)-(ii), §164.404, §164.406, §§164.408-164.410, §164.412, §164.414, §164.500.
+Refer to the Omnibus HIPAA Rulemaking for specifics on breach reporting requirements.

 |What should I do if a patient asks for a copy of their health or billing records?||The Privacy Rule gives patients, with few exceptions, the right to inspect, review, and receive a copy of their medical records and billing records that are held by health plans and health care providers covered by the Privacy Rule.
 HHS OCR provides specific information on an individuals’ rights to access their information.|

 Patient Authorization Guidance Tool